How to collect r350 grant? (All Methods)

 SASSA is the most prominent agency working in South Africa to combat challenges like poverty, unemployment, financial disbalance, hunger, and more.
 The agency has initiated an R350 grant under the Social Assistance Act to aid the citizens.

-SASSA was founded in early 2005, but still, most people are unaware of how to collect R350 grants, payment methods, eligibility criteria, and more.
+SASSA was founded in early 2005, but still, most people are unaware of how to collect R350 grants, methods on how payment is made on SASSA R350 Grant Payment Date, eligibility criteria, and more.
 So, here is a quick and straightforward guide to it.

 Table of Contents